svilupp/Julia-LLM-Leaderboard/docs/src/frequently_asked_questions.md

 # Frequently Asked Questions

+## What are the so-whats?

+There is limited guidance or comments in the docs, because it’s meant to be automatically generated (and, hence, can move around slightly).
+For the resulting insights, see the associated blog posts!

 ## Want to add a new model?

 In the short term, we don't foresee adding more models, unless there is some _transformative_ new option that runs on a consumer-grade hardware.